-Results of the activity assay indicated that, at temperatures above 37° C activity is rapidly lost, and by 75° C is below the limit of detection (LOD).
+Results of the activity assay indicated that, at temperatures above 37° C activity starts to be reduced after 15 min (approximately 15% activity lost at 15 min), and by 75° C is below the limit of detection (LOD) after 15 min.
 These findings are in agreement with past EPSPS thermolability studies submitted to FSANZ as part of application dossiers.